w-mcilhagga/single-file-python-module/README.md

 ## 2. Distributing it without PyPI.

 You just need to host your module on github and tell people to install it from the URL.
-If you want to install `mymodule` the command is:
+If you want to install `mymodule` from **this** repository, the command is:
 ```
 py -m pip install git+https://github.com/w-mcilhagga/single-file-python-module.git
 ```
+For your own module, just replace the `w-mcilhagga/single-file-python-module` with the repo you want.

 ## Dependencies.

 What if your single file python module imports some other package outside of the standard library?
 Then you need to change your `setup.py` to say what those dependencies are.
-For example, if you need python version 3.10 or later, and say, wikipedia, then your `setup.py` file should look like this:
+For example, if you need python version 3.10 or later, and say, [wikipedia](https://pypi.org/project/wikipedia/), then your `setup.py` file should look like this:

 ```python
 from setuptools import setup